Ultimate tic-tac-toe: Computer implementations

 While tic-tac-toe is elementary to solve and can be done nearly instantly using depth-first search, ultimate tic-tac-toe cannot be reasonably solved using any brute-force tactics.
 Therefore, more creative computer implementations are necessary to play this game.

 The most common artificial intelligence (AI) tactic, minimax, may be used to play ultimate tic-tac-toe, but has difficulty playing this.
 This is because, despite having relatively simple rules, ultimate tic-tac-toe lacks any simple heuristic evaluation function.
 This function is necessary in minimax, for it determines how good a specific position is.
 Although elementary evaluation functions can be made for ultimate tic-tac-toe by taking into account the number of small board victories, these largely overlook positional advantage that is much harder to quantify.
 Without any efficient evaluation function, most typical computer implementations are weak, and therefore there are few computer opponents that can consistently outplay humans.

 However, artificial intelligence algorithms that don't need evaluation functions, like the Monte Carlo tree-search algorithm, have no problem in playing this game.
 The Monte Carlo tree search relies on random simulations of games to determine how good a position is instead of a positional evaluation and is therefore able to accurately assess how good a current position is.
 Therefore, computer implementations using these algorithms tend to outperform minimax solutions and can consistently beat human opponents.

-Online ultimate tic-tac-toe

-Online UTT is UTT that is played over the internet and allows players from around the world to play against each other in real time.
-Not many online UTT platforms exist due to the game's decreasing popularity and limited player counts.
-Few players have formulated theory behind UTT, such as openings and winning strategies.
-However, current communities exist for this objective.